 - Guided tour of the hill-top village Erice, with its incredible churches and monasteries, plus a visit the Grotta Mangiapane cave dwelling in undiscovered Trapani

 - Visit to Segesta Archaeological site, a perfectly preserved ancient Greek temple and theatre

 - Visit Marsala renowned for its outstanding dessert wine, touring a winery with tastings

-- Tour of Palermo, gorgeously medieval and baroque, plus its stunning Norman Palace
+- Guided tour of Palermo, gorgeously medieval and baroque, plus its stunning Norman Palace

-- Stay four nights in charming Cefalù, once Arabic, now one of Sicily’s most attractive coastal villages
+- Short orientation walk of charming Cefalù - one of Sicily’s most attractive coastal villages

-- Scenic drive through the mountainous and completely unspoilt Madonie National Park, studded with remote hill-top villages
+- Scenic drive through the mountainous Madonie National Park to the town of Castelbuono

 Holiday Provided By

 Please click here to view the Terms and Conditions of travel (this link opens in a new window).